rapid7/insightconnect-plugins/url_utils/help.md

 For the URL decode action, be sure that the input contains valid percent-encoded data.

-To help diagnose unexpected behavior when decoding URLs, there is an option to set how errors are to be handled.
+The decode action has an `errors` option to set how invalid percent-encodings are to be handled.
 These options are "replace" and "ignore".
 Replace will change all invalid percent-encodings to `�`.
 Ignore will drop the character from the output.